giordanidev/aion-classic-mods/README.md

 - Install this file everytime there is a update.
 The launcher will always replace the file even if it's set to read only.

+1. Go to character selection screen if the game is open.
+If it's not open, skip to step 2;
-1. Run "Aion Classic Chat Filter.bat" as ADMIN;
+2. Run "Aion Classic Chat Filter.bat" as ADMIN;
-2. If no error messages it will copy the filter file to the game directory;
+3. If no error messages it will copy the filter file to the game directory;
-3. Done.
+4. Done.

 ## JAPANESE CRIT/PARRY/BLOCK/DODGE/RESIST FONTS: